zenml-io/template-e2e-batch/README.md

 In the drift reporting stage, we will use [standard step](https://docs.zenml.io/stacks-and-components/component-guide/data-validators/evidently#the-evidently-data-validator) `evidently_report_step` to build Evidently report to assess certain data quality metrics. `evidently_report_step` has a number of options, but for this example, we will build only `DataQualityPreset` metrics preset to get a number of NA values in reference and current datasets.

 We pass `dataset_trn` from the training pipeline as a `reference_dataset` here.
-To do so we will use [ExternalArtifact](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines#pass-any-kind-of-data-to-your-steps) with lookup by `model_artifact_name` only to get the training dataset used during quality-assured training run.
+To do so we will use the [Model interface](https://docs.zenml.io/user-guide/starter-guide/track-ml-models#configuring-a-model-in-a-pipeline) with lookup by artifact name inside a model context to get the training dataset used during quality-assured training run.
 This is possible since we configured the batch inference pipeline to run inside a Model Control Plane version context.

 After the report is built we execute another quality gate using the `drift_quality_gate` step, which assesses if a significant drift in the NA count is observed.
 If so, execution is stopped with an exception.